sergiomtzlosa/latex-template-report-unizar/bibliography-work-report/README.md

 # Unofficial LaTeX template for reports/books/thesis with corporate logos of Universidad de Zaragoza with a beautiful look & feel

-This two projects has built-in the bibiography in two different flavours:
+This two LaTeX projects have built-in bibiography in two different flavours:

 - **bibunit-latex-template-report-unizar**: Uses package bibunits to show bibliography used only in each chapter as a section, it only shows the bibliography cites used as a section at the end of the chapter (Recommended).